uswds/uswds-site/_drafts/fractal-federalist.md

 [CodePen](https://codepen.io).
-We used JSFiddle to create a [live test case](https://jsfiddle.net/47Lpu62z/9/) for [this accordion bug](https://github.com/18F/web-design-standards/issues/1762) that references the JavaScript from a corresponding bug fix branch in order to demonstrate the proposed fix.
+We used JSFiddle to create a [live test case](https://jsfiddle.net/47Lpu62z/9/) for [this accordion bug](https://github.com/18F/web-design-standards/issues/1762) that references the JavaScript from a branch to demonstrate the proposed fix.
 In this case, the reporter of the issue was able to download that same script and confirm the fix on their project!

 ## What's next